tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 precisely because the parentheses have been inserted.

 There's a simple rule to make this work.
-Instead of having the bottom of our tower just be simple dead-end rules like literals, or simple names, we can instead add a rule that goes all the way to the top, parsing any expression surrounded with
+Instead of having the bottom of our tower only have dead-end rules like literals, or simple names, we can instead add a rule that goes all the way to the top, parsing any expression surrounded with
 parentheses: